 A full lineup will include defenders (one will be the goalkeeper), several midfield players, and forwards (e.g. leading the attack).

-As a rule, a full squad will include seven (7) extra players nominated as substitutes.
+The squad also includes seven (7) extra players (substitutes).
 But, Premier League teams and European competitions only allow 3 substitutions per game.

 This guide will help you understand all the soccer positions by numbers and their role on the field.

-All 17 FIFA Football Laws apply to 11-a-side soccer competitions.
-Even so, there must be at least 7 players to kick off a match of association football.
+All 17 FIFA Football Laws apply to the 11-a-side soccer competitions.
+Even so, there must be at least seven (7) players to kick off an official match of association football.

 Most of the soccer player football positions by numbers refer to the olden days.
-Many years ago, football numbers and positions got assigned to their field position.
-It determined the soccer roles, and football player arrangement, on the pitch.
+Hence, many years ago, football numbers and positions got assigned to their field position.
+Doing so determined soccer roles and football player arrangement on the pitch.

 The topic of soccer positions is among the frequently asked questions about football.
 Browsing through the FAQ section will give you all the answers to the most common questions.